cassielumbrazo/cassielumbrazo.github.io/_projects/2018-06-30-demo-project.md

 ---
-title: 'Demo Art Project'
+title: 'En plein air'
-subtitle: 'This is a demo'
+subtitle: '(or plein air paitning): the act of painting outdoors'
 date: 2018-06-30 00:00:00
 featured_image: '/images/art/nevache/touring_painting.jpg'
 ---

 ![](/images/art/nevache/backpack_painting.jpg)

-## Demo content
+## Plein air painting in Nevache

 This page is a demo that shows everything you can do inside portfolio and blog posts.